grafana/k6-docs/docs/sources/next/using-k6/http-requests.md

 ## Follow redirects

-By default, k6 automatically follows a set number of redirects before giving up on a request and erroring out.
+By default, k6 automatically follows a set number of redirects before stopping and returning the last response.
 You can customize this by using:

 - The `maxRedirects` option to customize the number of redirects globally.
 Refer to [Max redirects](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/k6-options/reference/#max-redirects) for more details.
 - The `Params.redirects` property to customize the number of redirects for a specific request, which overrides the `maxRedirects` option.
 Refer to [Params](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-http/params/) for more details.